bitmask/helencookart/content/garage/disquiet.md

 ---

 #### Exhibition
-Announcing an exhibition of new work from Karen Daye-Hutchinson, Ben Varney, and Helen Cook
+Announcing an exhibition of new work from [Karen Daye-Hutchinson](https://www.karendayehutchinson.com/), [Ben Varney](https://bonelab.wordpress.com/about-2/), and [Helen Cook](https://www.helencook.art/about)

-Exhibition Dates: **May 2nd - 4th** 2026 11:00 am - 5:00 pm
+Exhibition Dates: **May 2nd - 4th** 2026 11:00 am - 4:00 pm

 Private View: (May Day Party) May 1st 5:00 - 8:00 pm